Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Maret 2025 10.02.19 UTC
+- WIB: Sabtu, 1 Maret 2025 10.36.14 UTC
-- WITA: Sabtu, 1 Maret 2025 11.02.19 UTC
+- WITA: Sabtu, 1 Maret 2025 11.36.14 UTC
-- WIT: Sabtu, 1 Maret 2025 12.02.19 UTC
+- WIT: Sabtu, 1 Maret 2025 12.36.14 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: funny
+Kategori: technology